The perfect development environment for PIC — personal experience

 the

-• CC18 and any other compiler that can be selected in the project settings;
+- CC18 and any other compiler that can be selected in the project settings; the

-• plug-in inc-files of the description of the MC family PIC, sharpened by the use of the assembler;
+- plug-in inc-files of the description of the MC family PIC, sharpened by the use of the assembler; the

 Although, if you look at the development environment, its wretchedness and backwardness can scare away any little bit accustomed to good conditions be a programmer, but then I didn't know about it.
 Help on built-in library functions, it is necessary to open separately and look for what, where and how is called.
 For beginners — an impossible task.
 However, at the thematic forums people are still asking which compiler is best to use; someone continues to use MPLAB IDE.